AK220011/Windows-Tullbox/README.md

 - 1.Norton Power Eraser
 - 2.Adlice Protect Portable🥵(formerly RogueKiller)
 - 3.Emsisoft Emergency Kit🥵
-- 4.Sophos ScanAndClean(formerly HitmanPro)
+- 4.Sophos ScanAndClean (formerly HitmanPro)

-**Malware/Diagnostics**:
-- Adlice Protect Portable🥵
+**Diagnostics**:
 - RogueKillerPE64
 - Autoruns🥵🥶
 - Adlice UCheck Portable
 -----------------------------------------------
 📜**Windows fixes**:
-- SFC (System File Checker): This command scans and repairs corrupted system files.
+- **SFC (System File Checker)**: This command scans and repairs corrupted system files.
 To run it, open CMD and type `sfc /scannow`

-- DISM (Deployment Image Servicing and Management): This tool can be used to repair and restore the Windows image.
+- **DISM (Deployment Image Servicing and Management)**: This tool can be used to repair and restore the Windows image.
 In CMD, type `DISM /Online /Cleanup-Image /RestoreHealth`

-- CHKDSK (Check Disk): This command checks and fixes errors on a hard drive.
+- **CHKDSK (Check Disk)**: This command checks and fixes errors on a hard drive.
 In CMD, type `chkdsk C: /f` to check and fix the C drive

 **Reset Windows**: Settings->Windows Update->Advanced Options->Recovery->Reset this PC